Sharjeel Memon sent back to jail after 'liquor bottles' recovered from hospital room

 Memon had been under treatment and in judicial custody at the Ziauddin Hospital's Shirin Jinnah branch, where his room had been declared a sub-jail.

-He was parcelled off to Karachi's Central Jail soon after the discovery of 'liqour' in his room, as police and hospital authorities scrambled to save face.
+He was parcelled off to Karachi's Central Jail soon after the discovery of 'liquor' in his room, as police and hospital authorities scrambled to save face.

 After the CJP's 'raid', the Sindh chief secretary and DIG Prisons Aftab Pathan reportedly reached Ziauddin Hospital in an effort to 'record evidence' and 'take action'.